xiaohang92/pokemon/README.md

 ## Description

-An Search Pokemon website built with React Material UI(MUI) and using axios to call API from https://pokeapi.co/.<br /> There is Autocomplete components and DataGrid components for user convinents to search their favourite pokemon.<br /> The autocomplete is a normal text input enhanced by a panel of suggested options.<br /> The React DataGrid is a feature-rich control for displaying data in a tabular format.
+An Search Pokemon website built with React Material UI(MUI) and using axios to call API from https://pokeapi.co/.<br /> There is Autocomplete components and DataGrid components for user convenient to search their favorite pokemon.<br /> The autocomplete is a normal text input enhanced by a panel of suggested options.<br /> The React DataGrid is a feature-rich control for displaying data in a tabular format.